 BOXING AT ITS MOST BRUTAL.

-Shortly after the match ended, McClellan collapsed and fell into a coma for two weeks and has never recovered he is now under the 24 hour care of his sister Lisa.
+Shortly after the match ended, Gerald McClellan collapsed and fell into a coma for two weeks and has never recovered he is now under the 24-hour care of his sister Lisa.

-Within 35 seconds of the first round, Benn was knocked out of the ring by McClellan, but came back strongly in round two with his usual ferocious style.
+Within 35 seconds of the first round, Nigel Benn was knocked out of the ring by Gerald McClellan, but came back strongly in round two with his usual ferocious style.

 The following rounds were “a brutal, yet exhilarating back-and-forth contest that saw both combatants give as good as they took”.

-The fight entered a tenth round; McClellan had never fought past the eighth round in his career.
+The fight entered the tenth round; Gerald McClellan had never fought past the eighth round in his career.